LibEMG/libemg/docs/source/documentation/features/features_doc.md

 ```

 # Feature Performance
-We currently have 35 features installed in the toolbox.
+We currently have 35 features installed in the library.
 These features were tested individually with a linear discriminant analysis classifier on the 3DC dataset and achieve a wide range of accuracies.
 Note: some of these features are designed to improve robustness to factors (i.e., power line interference, limb position effect, contraction intensity variability), and as a result don't achieve high accuracy on their own for this gesture recognition task.
 Do not discount their value when used in a rounded feature set for a real-world task.
 The code associate with Figure 1 is located <a href="#code">below</a>.

 ![alt text](feature_accuracies.png)
 <center> <p> Figure 1: Individual Feature Accuracy</p> </center>